What is chelation?

 - ensuring that other chemicals found in the body are at normal levels

-- having blood, kidney and liver tests.
+- doing blood, kidney and liver tests.

 Some of these steps can be complex, time consuming and distressing.
 For example, a person might need to have dental fillings replaced with another filling material, make dietary changes or take vitamin and mineral supplements.

-Does chelation work?
+Does chelation help autistic children?

 Supporters of this therapy recommend that the person receiving the therapy is tested regularly for any negative outcomes.